European Metalworkers' Federation: Sector Committees

-Aerospace

 Automotive

 The car sector and its related sub-sectors is a key player in European industry.
 High-tech performance and quality, environmental aspects and future oriented examples of flexibility lay the ground for a high level of employment.
 The EMF contributes to all issues related to industrial policy especially the future of the automotive industry in Europe and working conditions.
 Technological development and environmental needs are decisive elements with regard to transport policy.

-Defence

 ICT

 The ICT sector in Europe is facing a number of challenges, including mass redundancies in developed countries, skill shortages, outsourcing and off-shoring, structural mutation from hardware production towards software and services, and increasing pressure on salary levels and benefits.
 A trade union strategy has to address these challenges and seek to create conditions which allow a combination of competitiveness, flexibility and social cohesion for Europe.

 Driven by globalisation, swift technological and process changes, global sourcing and stock market fluctuation, the ICT sector is constantly restructuring.
 We will have to focus on the effectiveness and the quality of change management in order to achieve higher competitiveness and better employment in Europe.

-Lift

 Non-ferrous metals

 The situation within the non-ferrous metals sector clearly indicates that steps have to be taken to protect this industry, its locations and employees in Europe and provide it with real prospects for sustainability and further development.

-Shipbuilding

 Steel

 The European Steel industry has undergone substantial changes due to the concentration process started in the mid-1990s, in parallel with the privatisation of the state owned steel companies and the globalisation of the steel market.
 This process has been given fresh impetus by the surge in demand for steel in China and the substantial increases in the price of all steel products during 2004.
 The EMF is convinced that there will be further concentration of production in the industry and that further company mergers will follow.